What are the pros of having twins?

-As a mum of twins I am daily confronted with different reactions of people, especially women.
+As a mum of twins, I am daily confronted with different reactions of people, especially women.
 On the street, in a shop, in different groups, on the walk…

 When I tell them ‘they’re twins!’ they usually open their mouths and stare as if I’d told them they’re mutants.
 It even happened twice that a lady on the street asked me: “But they are not both yours, are they?”

 It is definitely more pleasant when someone asks: “Are they twins?”
-Even with such a formulated question you can still feel the uncertainty, but compared to previous examples, there is at least a glimpse of hope someone sees them as twins.
+Even with such a formulated question, you can still feel the uncertainty, but compared to previous examples, there is at least a glimpse of hope someone sees them as twins.
 And both as mine!

 Either way, a lot of women willy-nilly express their opinion about twins in general.
-Sometimes a look, smile or gesture is enough and I know whether that women envies me (in the good way) or is sorry for me.
+Sometimes a look, smile or gesture is enough and I know whether that woman envies me (in a good way) or is sorry for me.

 I think that the extremely important thing is the mindset.
 Although the beginning was very hard, I gradually started to focus mainly on the positives of having twins.

 You are less anxious as a mum

-This is literally positive number one.
-Lot of mums while having their first baby (very understandably) jump for each sob, each sound or movement, x times a day sterilize a dummy, have a feeling they need to pay 100% attention to their baby 24 hours a day… This usually goes with the second child, but with the first one it’s totally normal.
+A lot of mums while having their first baby (very understandably) jump for each sob, each sound or movement, x times a day sterilize a dummy, have a feeling they need to pay 100% attention to their baby 24 hours a day… This usually goes with the second child, but with the first one, it’s totally normal.

 Let’s take a typical example – babies crying.
-When both babies cry at the same time – yes, in the beginning you have a tendency to calm them both at once.
+When both babies cry at the same time – yes, in the beginning, you have a tendency to calm them both at once.
 However, with time you’ll find that it’s simply impossible and you deal with them one by one.

 In terms of surviving you kind of have to, after all.
 Sterilizing?
 If you wanted to sterilize everything before each use, you’d need to divide yourself into a minimum of four people.
-You try to do your best, but after a while you end up using the dummy that has just fallen on the floor.
+You try to do your best, but after a while, you end up using the dummy that has just fallen on the floor.
 It is a totally common thing.

 Regarding the attention, you never ignore the other child but sometimes you may have to pay more attention to one than the other depending on the situation.
 You learn to divide up your time, overall you make sure they have enough of you but ultimately you balance that attention between both.